C5278/recap-workshop-2025/README.md

 8. Now lets outbox these services from order processing service,

     8.1 Get the queued inventory service during service initialization as follows.
-This should be placed at the beginning of the async function inside module.exports of your service implementation
+This should be placed at the beginning of the `async` function inside `module.exports` of your service implementation file: `srv/order-service.js`

     ```javascript
         // Get the queued Inventory service